TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 Your starting speed is 3m.
 This measures the amount of distance you can travel in a few seconds-- the length of [an action](../gameplay/action.md#moving-your-speed).

 In addition, all characters have intrinsic attributes about them that make it easier or harder for them to do specific things.
-[Read up on attributes](../character/attributes.md), then choose either to **rank your attributes** or **spend creation points**.

-If you chose to **rank your attributes**, order your attributes from what your character should be best at to what your character should be worst at.
-Set your best attribute to d12 and your second best attribute to d10.
-Then set your worst attribute to d4, and your second worst attribute to d6.
-Finally, set the remaining two attributes to d8.

-If you chose to **spend creation points**, you get a pool of 12 creation points to spend on the starting size of your attributes.
-A d4 is 0 points, a d6 is 1 point, a d8 is 2 points, a d10 is 3 points, and a d12 is 4 points.
+[Read up on attributes](../character/attributes.md), then determine the starting value for your attributes.
+You get 12 points to increase your attributes from +0-- you must spend at least 1 point on each attribute, and no more than 3 points.

 ### How much stress can you handle?

 Once you've done that, it's time to calculate the maximum amount of damage your character can sustain.
-Read up on [damage](../character/damage_and_injuries.md), then calculate your **health** by adding twelve to the highest possible value you can roll on your character's brawn die.
+Read up on [damage](../character/damage_and_injuries.md), then calculate your **health** by adding your Will and Brawn to 12.

-`Health = 12 + Best possible roll on brawn die`
+`Health = 12 + Brawn + Will`

 <br/>